mynaparrot/plugNmeet-docs/docs/developer-guide/design-customisation.md

 ## Using config.js

-Open `config.js` file which is located under `dist/assets/config.js` of `plugNmeet-client`.
-You'll notice one field `window.DESIGN_CUSTOMIZATION` which accept JSON value like this:
+Open the `config.js` file located in `dist/assets/config.js` of the `plugNmeet-client`.
+You will find a field called `window.DESIGN_CUSTOMIZATION`, which accepts a JSON value like this:

 ```js
 window.DESIGN_CUSTOMIZATION = `{